 In order to apply for a grant, you will need to first complete a Letter of Intent.
-It is a simple online application that you can access from the Grantmaking page.
-Once completed, you will be contacted by the Director of Community Involvement and Partnerships to schedule a site visit and review your proposal.
+It is a simple online application that you can access from our Online Grants Management System.
+Once completed, you will be contacted by Julie to schedule a site visit and review your proposal.

 The Letter of Intent is available in the spring and the fall of each year.